Ashley Banjo: Post Britain's Got Talent

 In 2013 Ashley choreographed a tour for Diversity called Limitless.
 The tour ran from 30 November to 16 December.

 In 2021, Ashley partnered with detergent brand Persil and TV channel Sky Nature to make a series of short films highlighting environmental action.

+In June 2023, he began playing the Tin Woodman in the West End revival of The Wizard of Oz.

 Television work

 Ashley was a judge on Sky1's dancing talent show Got to Dance for all five series.
 Diversity appeared as guest performers at least once every series.
 In total they did nine performances on the show.
 In 2015, he presented Perspectives: Michael Jackson's Thriller with Ashley Banjo.

-In 2016, Banjo co-presented Can't Touch This, a Saturday night game show for BBC One, alongside Zoë Ball.
+In 2016, Banjo co-presented Can't Touch This, a Saturday night game show for BBC One, alongside Zoe Ball.
 In 2017, Banjo was a judge on the new ITV series Dance Dance Dance, presented by Alesha Dixon and Will Best.

 Since January 2018, Banjo has been part of the judging panel on Dancing on Ice, starting with its tenth series in 2018.

 In August 2020, it was announced that due to Simon Cowell's bike injury and recovery period, Banjo would replace Cowell for the live semi-final and final shows of the 14th series of Britain's Got Talent.